horseinthesky/napi/README.md

 make docs
 ```

-Then open `http://localhost:9000` to read it.
+Then open `http://localhost:9000` for more details..

 ## 📈 Usage